More than 90% of Americans find trip planning stressful and creating an itinerary is considered the most dreadful part.

 Prioritization

 To avoid biased design decisions and ensure that TravoAI prioritizes feature that aligns with user needs, I implemented a Kano analysis during the ideation phase.
-By identifying Basic, Performance, and Delighter features, I was able to strategically focus on those that not only meet basic user expectations but also provide an exceptional experience to differentiate our MVP from its competitors.
 The following analysis was based on feedback from 5 participants.

 The Solution